awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-procedures.md

 If you got your certificate from a third\-party CA, import the certificate into ACM or upload it to the IAM certificate store:

 **ACM \(Recommended\)**
 ACM lets you import third\-party certificates from the ACM console, as well as programmatically\.
 For information about importing a certificate to ACM, see [Importing Certificates into AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
+You must import the certificate in the US East \(N\.
+Virginia\) Region\.

 **IAM certificate store**
 If ACM is not available in your Region, use the following AWS CLI command to upload your third\-party certificate to the IAM certificate store\. \(For a list of the Regions where ACM is available, see [AWS Certificate Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region) in the "AWS Regions and Endpoints" chapter of the *Amazon Web Services General Reference*\.\)